Farr Out Wellness

 There are numerous types of massage and bodywork; various techniques utilize different strokes, including basic rubbing strokes, rocking movement, posture and movement re-education, application of pressure to specific points, and more.
 We can discuss which methods may be most appropriate for you.

 Prior to the massage, feel free to ask any questions about the technique or the upcoming session.
 During the massage, make yourself comfortable.
 I will either gently move you or tell you what is needed throughout the session (such as lifting your arm).
-Many people just close their eyes and completely relax, communicating if/when they need more or less pressure, another blanket, or anything else relevant to the session.
-If you have any questions regarding the session or about the particular technique you are receiving, feel free to ask at any time.

 How will I feel after the massage or bodywork session?